QuaSi-Software/Documentation/docs/resie_description_components.md

 ## Chiller
 ### Simple model of compression  chiller (SCC)
-A simple model of an air cooled compression chiller is implementent to account for rather irrelevant cooling demands without significant changes in temperatures of the energy to be cooled.
+A simple model of an air cooled compression chiller is implemented to account for rather irrelevant cooling demands without significant changes in temperatures of the energy to be cooled.
 This model is a rough approximation, but offers a fast and easy calculation.
-It is based on a constant seasonal energy efficiency ratio (SEER) as yearly average of the energy efficiency ratio (EER) without part-load dependend or temperature dependend efficiency.
+It is based on a constant seasonal energy efficiency ratio (SEER) as yearly average of the energy efficiency ratio (EER) without part-load dependent or temperature dependent efficiency.
 The energy flow chart is given below.
 The displayed temperature are only for illustration and will not be considered in this simple model.

 ![Energy flow of simple compression chiller](fig/230207_Chiller_simple_Energiefluss.svg)